pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKitSharing.md

   * If they decide to reassign the reminder to their personal "Life" list, what should happen?
 Should their "Life" list suddenly be synchronized to your device?
   * Or what if they delete the list?
 Would you want that to delete your list and all of the reminders in the list?

 For these reasons, and more, it is not possible to share non-root records, like reminders.
 Instead, you can share root records, like reminders lists.
-If you do invoke ``SyncEngine/share(record:configure:)`` with a non-root record, a ``SyncEngine/CantShareRecordWithParent`` error will be thrown.
+If you do invoke ``SyncEngine/share(record:configure:)`` with a non-root record, an error will be thrown.

 > Note: A reminder can still be shared as an association to a shared reminders list, as discussed
 > [in the next section](<doc:CloudKit#Sharing-foreign-key-relationships>).
 However, a single